Japanische See im Mondlicht (Japanese Sea in Moonlight), 2009 acrylic on canvas, 60 x 50 cm

 Detail of "Saint Peter the hermit" by José de Ribera.

+“If you build an idea into an absolute, it becomes an ideology.
+And it helps those who have absolutely no possibility of defending themselves to follow this ideology in order to escape their misery.
+And that’s not a question of the fascism of the right.
 It also counts for left-wing fascism and for religious fascism.
 You could make the same film (The White Ribbon) – in a completely different form of course – about the Islamists of today.
 There is always someone in a wretched situation who seizes the opportunity, through ideology, to avenge himself, to emerge from his misery and to rectify his life.
 In the name of a beautiful idea you can become a murderer”

 Michael Haneke, the Austrian Film Director, as quoted by Anthony Lane in The New Yorker, 5 October 2009